Compressibility Measures for Affinely Singular Random Vectors: Preliminaries

 \section{Preliminaries}

 Our main contribution in this paper revolves around singular probability measures.
 Therefore, in this section, we first define various types of probability measures (including the singular ones).
-Next, we review some of the known results regarding the compressibility of a sequence of random variables and stochastic processes.
+Next, we review some of the known results regarding the compressibility of a sequence of RVs and stochastic processes.